lamhq/tech-notes/devops/aws/4-storage/2-object-storage/1-s3-overview.md

 ## Secure your data

+Bucket are private by default.
+You have to allow public access on bucket and its objects to make the bucket public.

 ### Server-side Encrypt

 You can set default encryption on a bucket to encrypt new objects when they are stored in the bucket and then decrypt them when you download the objects.